GoodwayGroup/gwsm/docs/gwsm.md

 data:
   .env: <BASE64 ENCODED STRING>

-It will then grab contents of the dotenv filr on a Pod in a given Namespace.
+It will then grab contents of the dotenv file on a Pod in a given Namespace.

 This defaults to inspecting the '$PWD/.env on' when executing a 'cat' command.
 This method uses '/bin/bash -c' as the base command to perform inspection.